moviemasher/moviemasher.js/dev/docs/md/layout.md

 ## API

-The [[Api]] component is typically the root component wrapping the entire application, which allows all child components that require server interaction to share its [[ApiContext]].
+The [[ApiClient]] component is typically the root component wrapping the entire application, which allows all child components that require server interaction to share its [[ApiContext]].
 This contains an `enabled` array containing a [[ServerType]] for each supported server, and an `endpointPromise` method returning a fetch-based promise for each request.